Dawes Act

+Creation of reservations and assimilation

 During the early 1800s, the United States federal government attempted to address what it referred to as the "Indian Problem."
-Numerous new European immigrants were settling on the eastern border of the Indian territories, where most of the Native American tribes had been relocated.
+Numerous European immigrants were settling on the eastern border of the Indian territories (where most of the Native American tribes had been relocated).
 Conflicts between the groups increased as they competed for resources and operated according to different cultural systems.
-Many European Americans did not believe that members of the two societies could coexist within the same communities.
 Searching for a quick solution to their problem, Commissioner of Indian Affairs William Medill proposed establishing "colonies" or "reservations" that would be exclusively for the natives, similar to those which some native tribes had created for themselves in the east.
-It was a form of removal whereby the US government would uproot the natives from current locations to areas in the region beyond the Mississippi River.
-This would enable settlement by European Americans in the Southeast, where there was a growing demand for access to new lands by them.
-With the removal of the Indians, whites would be protected from the corrupt "evil" ways of the subordinate natives.
+It was a form of relocation whereby the US government would offer a transfer of the natives from current locations to areas in the region beyond the Mississippi River.
+This would enable settlement by European Americans in the Southeast, where there was a growing demand for access to new lands.

-The new policy intended to concentrate Native Americans in areas away from encroaching settlers, but it resulted in considerable suffering and many deaths.
-During the later nineteenth century, Native American tribes resisted the imposition of the reservation system and engaged with the United States Army in what were called the Indian Wars in the West for decades.
-Finally defeated by the US military force and continuing waves of encroaching settlers, the tribes negotiated agreements to resettle on reservations.
+The new policy intended to concentrate Native Americans in areas away from the new settlers.
+During the later nineteenth century, Native American tribes resisted the imposition of the reservation system and engaged with the United States Army (in what were called the Indian Wars in the West) for decades.
+Finally defeated by the U.S. military force and continuing waves of new settlers, the tribes negotiated agreements to resettle on reservations.
 Native Americans ended up with a total of over 155 e6acre of land, ranging from arid deserts to prime agricultural land.